-- 1. Encourage students to research a bird species that is endangered or threatened in your state or area of the country.
-What does this species eat?
-What are its predators?
-How does this species care for its young?
-What is its natural habitat like?
-What impact have humans had on this species?
-What is being done, if anything, to help restore the population? - 2.
-Read Puffling Patrol to learn about another bird species and the challenges it faces.
+- Read Puffling Patrol to learn about another bird species and the challenges it faces (www.leeandlow.com/books/2766).
 Compare and contrast the physical and behavioral adaptations of Puerto Rican parrots and puffins.
 Where does each species live?
 What does each eat?
 What predators does each have?
-What role have humans played in helping or hurting the survival of both species?
-Create charts showing the life cycles of the puffin and Puerto Rican parrot. - 3.
-Encourage students to read Parrots Over Puerto Rico to find examples of the parrots' adaptations.
-What are the physical adaptations of the parrots?
-What are the behavioral adaptations?
-What ways are the scientists helping the parrots with behavioral adaptations?
-How do the birds' colors help the species survive in the environment?
-How does staying still or hiding when a red hawk is nearby help the parrots survive?
-Is that an example of a physical or behavioral adaptation? - 4.
+Create a chart showing the life cycles and food webs of the puffin and Puerto Rican parrot. - 3.
+Encourage students to reread Parrots Over Puerto Rico to find examples of the parrots' physical and behavioral adaptations.
+What ways are the scientists helping the parrots with behavioral adaptations? - 4.
 Have students research the causes of deforestation.
 Where does deforestation occur in the world?
 What is lost when deforestation occurs?
 Why has it been so challenging to stop and prevent?
 What animal species have already become extinct because of deforestation?
-What animal and plant species are currently at risk of extinction due to deforestation? - 5.
-Build a bird feeder for the school or for students to take home.
-There many ways to make easy, healthy, animal-friendly bird feeders with common materials.
-Check out the Audubon Society's "Backyard Bird Feeders" for step-by-step instructions. - 6.
-Ask students to research the basic ecology and function of a rain forest.
-What are the two types of rain forests in the United States?
-Where are they located?
-What are the differences between the Pacific Northwest's temperate rain forests and Puerto Rico's tropical rain forests?
-What value do rain forests provide?
-What challenges do rain forests face due to human impact?
-Who manages the rain forests and what
+What animal species are currently at risk of extinction due to deforestation?